Skip to content

 -r is used to check all the directory recursively. -s is used to show the matched strings.
 ExampleRule.yara is the rule file we made earlier. game.exe is the malware file we check for matching strings.

-For more detailed information about YARA rule keywords and methods, please refer to its documentation. https://yara.readthedocs.io/en/stable/index.html
+For more details about YARA rule keywords and methods, see the documentation: https://yara.readthedocs.io/en/stable/index.html

 Here's a simple example of writing a YARA scanner in Python using the yara-python library.
 This script will compile a YARA rule, scan a file for matches, and print the results.